Review & Rating

 Grohe Siam's two present factories are in Rayong's Klaeng district.
 Running at 80-90% capacity, they produce a combined 100,000 items a week.
 Mr. Dhitipong said the third plant will increase output by 30%, making the faucet manufacturing site the largest of its kind in the world.

-In addition to manufacturing faucets in its own facilities, Grohe buys finished faucets, in the box and ready to sell from factories in Asia and Mexico, including:
+In addition to manufacturing faucets in its own facilities, Grohe buys finished faucets, in the box and ready to sell from outside contract factories in Asia and Mexico, including:

 The association with AS Maquila Mexico may be temporary, ending when the new Grohe Mexican factory gets up to full production.
 But, a lot depends on the market and circumstance within the company.
 With Grohe's troubles with Joyou, the additional production capacity may be necessary for a while yet.